Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 author: luc
 categories: [ TDs, StatsEnVrac ]
 image_folder: /assets/images/stats_en_vrac/
-image: assets/images/stats_en_vrac/index_img/cover.jpg
+image: assets/images/post_some_statistical_elements/index_img/cover.jpg
-image_index: assets/images/stats_en_vrac/index_img/cover.jpg
+image_index: assets/images/post_some_statistical_elements/index_img/cover.jpg
 tags: [featured]

 ---

 > Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed (if,if,if,else,if). —Arthur Samuel, 1959

-The promise with ML is to have a general framework to create data-related models which we expect to be more robust, personalized and easier to maintain into detecting patterns than hard-coding a set of rules.
-Detecting new patterns over time, or from different sources, only require you to update the model or retrain it over the corresponding set of data.
-ML models can in return be later inspected to infer about relationships between variables, and give humans a better understanding on the data itself.
+The promise with ML is to have a general framework to create data-related models which we expect to be more robust, personalized and easier to maintain into detecting patterns than hard-coding a set of rules. <br>
+Detecting new patterns over time, or from different sources, only require you to update the model or retrain it over the corresponding set of data.<br>
+ML models can later be inspected to infer about relationships between variables, and give humans a better understanding on the data itself.
+That is called data mining.

 ## On the Data Representation